 In order to develop a proper denoising strategy for such non-stationary signals (with non-stationary noise), one option is to recur to time-frequency approaches, such as the Discrete Wavelet Transform \cite{mallat1999wavelet,percival2000wavelet} or the Empirical Mode Decomposition, introduced by Huang et. al \cite{huang2014hilbert,huang1998empirical,huang1999new}.
 Both these methods yield a so-called multi-resolution analysis, through which the raw signal is decomposed into a series of components or non-monochromatic modes, either orthogonal or quasi-orthogonal, with a limited frequency band, therefore suitable for a successive time-frequency analysis using the Hilbert transform \cite{huang2005hilbert}.
-The EMD, often used in combination with the Hilbert transform, can find several applications in engineering problems.
-It is worth mentioning its application in naval engineering to the detection of slamming events \cite{alsalah2021identification} and in machine health monitoring and fault detection \cite{lei2013review,jiang2013improved,yu2005application}.
-The greatest advantage of the Empirical Mode Decomposition, compared to other time-frequency methods, lies in its capability to conform to the signal itself, and thus it does not require a predefined basis of functions, as it happens for the wavelet transform \cite{cicone2019nonstationary} or for the classical Fourier transform.
-The basis of the EMD is a sifting process, in which the maxima and minima cubic spline envelopes are computed and averaged to derive the different modes, which are referred to as Intrinsic Mode Functions (IMFs).
+The EMD, often used in combination with the Hilbert transform, is applied in different engineering contexts.
+It is worth mentioning its application in naval engineering for the detection of slamming events \cite{alsalah2021identification} and in machine health monitoring and fault detection \cite{lei2013review,jiang2013improved,yu2005application}.
+The greatest advantage of the Empirical Mode Decomposition, compared to other time-frequency methods, lies in its capability to conform to the signal itself.
+Therefore, the EMD does not require a predefined basis of functions, as it happens for the wavelet transform \cite{cicone2019nonstationary} or for the classical Fourier transform.
+The basis of the EMD is a sifting process, in which the envelopes of maxima and minima are computed and their average is used to retrieve the different modes, which are referred to as Intrinsic Mode Functions (IMFs).